Nissin takes down ad after complaints on Osaka’s depiction

 Nissin became Osaka’s corporate sponsor in November 2016, joining a list of companies, such as Nissan Motor Co. and the watch brand Citizen, hoping to cash in on a level of stardom that’s rare among Japanese athletes.

-Osaka’s appeal has been growing in Japan since she beat Serena Williams in last year’s U.S. Open.
-She has been topping daily news coverage as she has advanced to the semifinals in ongoing Australian Open.
+Osaka’s appeal has grown in Japan since she beat Serena Williams in last year’s U.S. Open.
+Her performance at the Australian Open has topped daily news coverage.

-Baye McNeil, an American who has lived in Japan for more than a decade, said Japanese are often not aware of what may upset a global audience.
+Baye McNeil, an American who has lived in Japan for more than a decade, said Japanese are often unaware of what might upset a global audience.
 His commentary in The Japan Times, a local English-language daily, was among the first to express outrage over the Nissin ad.

 “She looks totally like a white woman in the ad,” said McNeil, who writes and lectures about the problem of race in Japan.
 “It was very whitewashed.”

-Japanese companies need to take skin color seriously and become more inclusive if they hope to appeal to a global market, he added.
+Japanese companies need to become more inclusive if they hope to appeal to a global market, he added.

 “They are not thinking on that level,” McNeil said.
 “It may be painful, but Japan is going through growing pains right now.”